gdemengin/pipeline-logparser/README.md

   - add ability to filter using parent(s) branch name(s) (option filter can be a list of branch names, with parents first)
   - new API getBranches() to get all branch names (with parent names)
   - add label in getPipelineStepsUrl for node/agent steps

+* 3.1 (02/2022)
+  - fix parsing when no label is used in node/agent steps
+  - add host in getPipelineStepsUrl for node/agent steps